meowgorithm/node-html-crypt/README.md

     var crypt = require('html-crypt');
     crypt('<a href="mailto:karl@example.com>Karl Lagerfeld</a>');

-The above outputs a script tag with a bunch of gnarly looking JavaScript that that in turn self-decrypts to the given string on page load.
-Believe it or not, this will still deflect most spam-bots.
+The above outputs a script tag with some gnarly looking JavaScript that that in turn self-decrypts to the given string on page load.
+Believe it or not, this will still thwart most spam-bots.

 ## With Express 3.x